CMSgov/cms-bb2-python-sdk/README.md

         eob_data = eob_data['response'].json()
         result['eob_data'] = eob_data

-        # fhir search response can contain large number of resources,
+        # A FHIR search response can result in a large number of resources.
-        # e.g. it is not unusual an EOB search of a beneficiary would result
+        # For example, an EOB search of a beneficiary could return hundreds
-        # in hundreds of EOB resources, by default they are chunked into pages
+        # of resources.
+By default, search results are grouped into
-        # of 10 resources each, e.g. the above call bb.get_explaination_of_benefit_data(config)
+        # pages with 10 resources each.
+For example,
-        # return the 1st page of EOBs, in the format of a FHIR bundle resource
+        # bb.get_explaination_of_benefit_data(config) returns the
-        # with a link section where page navigation urls with the link name as:
+        # first page of resources as a FHIR bundle with a link section
-        # 'first', 'last', 'self', 'next', 'previous', which indicating the
+        # of page navigation URLs.
+Pagination link names include
-        # pagination relation relative to the current page.
+        # 'first,' 'last,' 'self,' next,' and 'previous.'

-        # Use bb.get_pages(data, config) to get all the pages
+        # To get all the pages, use bb.get_pages(data, config).

         eob_pages = bb.get_pages(eob_data, config)
         result['eob_pages'] = eob_pages['pages']
         auth_token = eob_pages['auth_token']